HELOA

-HELOA is the professional association for access, recruitment and outreach staff working in Higher Education in the UK.
+HELOA is a professional association for access, recruitment and outreach staff working in Higher Education in the UK.
 Its mission is to support and enable its members to help students make informed decisions.

-HELOA represents over 1400 members from more than 130 universities in the UK.
+HELOA, a registered charity in England, Wales and Scotland, represents over 2000 members from more than 145 universities in the UK.
 It is a voluntary association, led by a committee of elected officers.
-The aims of the Association include offering training and development opportunities to its members and providing advice and guidance about higher education to prospective students and their families.
-As well as a national committee, the HELOA operates a network of regional and national groups, that maintain their own group committees.
+The Association offers training and development opportunities to its members and provides advice and guidance about higher education to prospective students and their families.
+As well as a national committee, the HELOA operates a network of regional and national Groups, that maintain their own Group committees.

 HELOA members typically work for UK universities or higher education institutions, in the fields of student recruitment, widening participation, outreach or marketing.

 Much of the day-to-day administration of the HELOA is carried out by the HELOA office, which is based at Edge Hill University in Ormskirk.